Building Partnerships for BH Access

 Knowing who to contact outside of the Indian health system is important in building partnerships in behavioral health.
 SAMHSA Regional Administrators and other State-based agencies provide resources on publicly funded behavioral health services.
 A resource document [PDF - 769 KB] has been compiled and organized by each State with points of contact for behavioral health services.

-Tribes may want to consider providing cultural information and/or training specific for their communities to non-IHS and non-tribal partners as a co-learning opportunity.
-Another resource that Tribes may want to consider sharing is SAMHSA’s A Guide to Build Cultural Awareness
+Tribes may want to consider providing cultural information and/or training about their communities to non-IHS and non-tribal partners as a co-learning opportunity.

 Access and Revenue Resources